Civil rights movement: Memphis, King assassination, and Civil Rights Act of 1968

 Martin Luther King Jr. gave his life for the poor of the world, the garbage workers of Memphis and the peasants of Vietnam.
 The day that Negro people and others in bondage are truly free, on the day want is abolished, on the day wars are no more, on that day I know my husband will rest in a long-deserved peace.

 Aftermath of the King assassination riots in Washington, D.C.

 Ralph Abernathy succeeded King as the head of the SCLC and attempted to carry forth King's plan for a Poor People's March.
-It was to unite blacks and whites to campaign for fundamental changes in American society and economic structure.
+It was to unite Black people and whites to campaign for fundamental changes in American society and economic structure.
 The march went forward under Abernathy's plainspoken leadership but did not achieve its goals.

 Civil Rights Act of 1968

 The U.S. House of Representatives had been deliberating its Fair Housing Act in early April, before King's assassination and the aforementioned wave of unrest that followed, the largest since the Civil War.
 Senator Charles Mathias wrote:

 [S]ome Senators and Representatives publicly stated they would not be intimidated or rushed into legislating because of the disturbances.
 Nevertheless, the news coverage of the riots and the underlying disparities in income, jobs, housing, and education, between White and Black Americans helped educate citizens and Congress about the stark reality of an enormous social problem.
 Members of Congress knew they had to act to redress these imbalances in American life to fulfill the dream that King had so eloquently preached.

 The House passed the legislation on April 10, less than a week after King was murdered, and President Johnson signed it the next day.
 The Civil Rights Act of 1968 prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, and national origin.
 It also made it a federal crime to "by force or by the threat of force, injure, intimidate, or interfere with anyone...by reason of their race, color, religion, or national origin."